NiklasJonsson/gfx/README.md

-The WIP beginnings of a vulkan renderer.
-A mostly complete implementation of the Vulkan tutorial, https://vulkan-tutorial.com/, in Rust using Vulkano, https://github.com/vulkano-rs/vulkano.
+The beginnings of a vulkan renderer built on Rust and Vulkano.

-Currently supports loading the chalet model from the vulkan tutorial and a free flying camera.
+Currently supports limited metallic-roughness PBR as defined by gltf.

-Controls:
+Free flying camera controls:
-	WASD to move.
+* WASD to move.
-	Mouse to look around.
+* Mouse to look around.
-	ESC to pause/resume.
+* ESC to pause/resume.